CaptWeiss/cyhermes-test-web-development/README.md

-# Getting Started with Create React App
+# Demo Web page Development for Cyhermes

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using Typescript.

 ## Available Scripts